miker704/Strife/patch_V4_notes.md

 - Finalized Users Controller for patch v4.
 - Finalized Channels Controller for patch v4.
 - Finalized Server MemberShips Controller for patch v4.
+- Added server_channel.rb in action cable files to be used later, imported from a previous protype project.

 ### Front-End Changes